DSD-ESDC-EDSC/dynamic-org-chart/ATTRIBUTION.md

 # Attributions
 Attribution for open source software and code artifacts used in this project, along with their licenses and copyrights, are provided below.
-Please refer to the original licenses for further information about any of the open source software used in this project.
+Please refer to the linked original licenses for further information about.

 **Note:** the [pip-licenses](https://pypi.org/project/pip-licenses/) package (which itself is licensed under the MIT license) was used to extract the licenses for each python package used.

 ## [MIT License](https://opensource.org/licenses/MIT)
 ____
 Copyright \<YEAR> \<COPYRIGHT HOLDER>